A. General information

 2. Payment methods

 Full payment information is not transmitted to the BVG for the purpose of billing ticket purchases; only information on the selected payment service and the masked credit card number and IBAN is transmitted.
 BVG needs this information to execute the contract and for customer support.
-Your payment information will be processed by LogPay, acting as the controller (see D.VII.1), or by PayPal, if you select this payment method (see D.VII.2).
+Your payment information will be processed by LogPay, acting as the controller (see D.VI.1), or by PayPal, if you select this payment method (see D.VI.2).
 Minors with restricted legal capacity may only select the “prepaid” method to purchase tickets in the Ticket app.
 This requires legal representatives of minors to transfer credit to the minor’s prepaid account in their app or top it up using GiroPay or eps prior to making an order.
 Minors may only submit orders if they have sufficient credit in their prepaid accounts.
 Adult customers can also use the “prepaid” payment method.
 When using the “prepaid” payment method, information regarding the credit available in the prepaid account and account information relating to the bank transfer will be processed.
 Processing is carried out solely for the purpose of enabling payment from prepaid credit.
 The legal basis is Article 6(1)(b) of the GDPR.

 3. Enabling authentication using biometric data